EkHodges/Plant_App/Documents/Updated Project Spec.md

 Carla finds a new plant she is unfamiliar with on a walk in the park by her new home.
 She uses the TAKE A PHOTO feature on the main screen of the app to take a photo of the plant.
 The app uses this image to generate the identifying information.
 A loading status bar appears on screen before text response appears.

 Details for later:
-o	The app could take a photo within the app OR have a image added from the phone’s gallery/photos folder
+ - The app could take a photo within the app OR have a image added from the phone’s gallery/photos folder

 ### 2. Plant Identification